Scroll Down for Page Content

 "Community College Credo"

--submitted by Dr. Suzanne M. Buglione, Bristol Faculty/Staff/Admin, Member of Academic Affairs
+-submitted by Dr. Suzanne M. Buglione, Academic Affairs

 My family story is not unlike many others.
 It is an immigration story, originating in the middle east and in Italy.
 I grew up among strong and courageous women who significantly influenced me.
 Women who were resilient and pioneering.
 I grew up in the 60s and 70s when women had to fight for equity; sadly we still do.
 I went to rallies and protests with my mother.
 Women in my family were not educated, yet they inspired me to follow my dreams.
 This quote (attached) speaks to me not only of my roots, my immigrant story, but also of my mission, manifesting in my work at Bristol Community College every day.

 "Give us your tired, your, your employed and unemployed, your first-generation college students, your people with disabilities, you academically underprepared.
 Give us your gifted but poorly maturated.
 Give us all your people in need of an even chance, a second chance, a last chance.
 Give us all of these people-and we will move mountains to provide them with both a place and opportunity to succeed."

 -submitted by Julianne Seekell, Bristol Student and Work Study for the Women's Center